ReikoNakashima/Basic_GitHub/README.md

 git pull origin master
 ```

-### Create a new directory locally
+### Make changes locally in the downloaded directory

-Create a new directory in your_directory and create README file.
+I create a new directory in your_directory and create README file.
 ```
 mkdir your_new_directory
 cd your_new_directory